Neoteroi/BlackSheep-Docs/docs/compression.md

 !!! warning "Not for streamed content"
-    The `GzipMiddleware` does not compress bytes streamed using the `StreamedContent` class (used by default when serving files), it only compress whole bodies like, for example, those that are generated when returning `JSON` content to the client.
+    The `GzipMiddleware` does not compress bytes streamed using the `StreamedContent` class (used by default when serving files), it only compresses whole bodies like, for example, those that are generated when returning `JSON` content to the client.

 ### Options